srniraula/gemini-1.5-flash-dictionary-extension/README.markdown

 1. Open any webpage.
 2. Select a word or sentence using your mouse.
 3. After a short pause, a popover will appear near your selection displaying its meaning or explanation from Gemini AI.

+But be mindful, the free tier has limitations on the rate of api calls per minutes.